 - Does toothpaste stop bacterial growth?

-- Does the methods of cooking methods affect the quantity of Vitamin C present in Carrots
+- Do the methods of cooking methods affect the quantity of Vitamin C present in Carrots?

 - Dyeing of silk, wool and cotton in Malachite Green